martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 TRAPs.md

 - TRAP x20 - GETC (wait for keyboard character)
 	- Returns character to R0
 - TRAP x21 - OUT (write character to console display)
+	- Writes character in R0 to console display
 - TRAP x22 - PUTS (write string to console display)
+	- Writes string with starting address at R0 to console display
 - TRAP x23 - IN (prompt and wait for character)
+	- Writes prompt to display ("Input a character>") and waits for keyboard character which is returned in R0
+	- Echoes the typed character in R0 to the console display before returning
 - TRAP x24 - PUTSP (not used in 252)
+-
 - TRAP x25 - HALT (transfer control to OS and restart)

 - LC-3 assembler allows to use alias for using TRAP instructions and during assembly it just substitutes the actual instruction in place of alias